capito27/PQ-BearSSL/Readme.md

 For details about the decision process to select this specific TLS version, library, Quantum Resistant algorithm and analysis of other existing solutions (i.e. Open Quantum Safe), please refer to the associated report.

+## Thesis report erratum

+In section 4.2 (Page 14), it is incorrectly asserted that TLS 1.2 would not be able to accomodate a 3-message key exchange due ot its usual 1-RTT handshake.
+It has come to my attention that one would be able to make use of the [TLS 1.3 HelloRetryRequest message](https://tools.ietf.org/html/rfc8446#section-4.1.4) to request additional parameters in such a way as to accomodate a 3-message key exchange in a 2-RTT handshake setting.

 ## Build instructions

 Ensure that all usual BearSSL build dependencies are met, and then simply run `make` in the BearSSL directory